Fejil-Francis/Rock-paper-Scissors/README.md

 # 🎮 Rock-Paper-Scissors Game (Python)

 A simple Rock-Paper-Scissors game in Python where the user plays against the computer.
+It uses Python’s random module to pick the computer’s move.
 ---

 ## 📌 How It Works